hadenlabs/zsh-kotlin/docs/releasing.md

 ## Bump a new version

-Make a new version of zsh-plugin-template in the following steps:
+Make a new version of zsh-kotlin in the following steps:

 ### Generate version major